-The representatives of the Head Office, Carbon Portal, Central Facilities and MSAs form a high-level advisory body called the RI Committee, which advises the Director General and the General Assembly on scientific and organisational matters concerning the RI.
-The ICOS RI Committee uses both face-to-face meetings and teleconferences to develop and discuss the ICOS RI's operations and strategic issues.
+The representatives of the Head Office, Carbon Portal, Central Facilities and MSAs form a high-level advisory body called the RI Committee, which advises the Director General and the General Assembly on scientific and organisational matters concerning Figure 1.

-Figure 1.
 ICOS RI governance and structure.